 This was my first EDZ purchase and I love these pants.
-I’ve tested them extensively over the last year (they were my only pants for 1,200 miles!)
-They fit to size and are nicely supportive but not overly tight.
+I’ve tested them extensively over the last few years (they were my only pants for 1,200 miles! on my Lejog walk) They fit to size and are nicely supportive but not overly tight.
 They’re made of superfine 100% merino wool (200gsm) with flat seams.
 They are absorbent, they wick moisture and most usefully they dry fast.
 I think they are good value for merino wool and are great for hiking but could easily be use as everyday wear too.
 I like them a lot.
 Check Amazon price here and available in 3 packs here.

 These were on sale at the time of writing at £35.
 Standard length waterproof socks are available at £27.49 on 8th March 2020.

 The socks fit as sized and are reasonably comfortable, considering they have a waterproof membrane in.
 They feel much like the Sealskinz waterproof all-weather socks, and I tend to wear a thin liner sock in them to make them more comfortable.
 These calf-length socks are worn with non-waterproof, highly breathable trainers or walking shoes.
 This way I can wade deeper rivers without removing my footwear and when it’s drier underfoot, I swap to standard socks again.
 Check Amazon price here.